HeinzBenjamin/TwinCAT-HTTP-Server/README.md

 # TwinCAT-HTTP-Server
-Access to TwinCAT 3 data via http requests and json.
+Access to TwinCAT 3 data via Http requests and json.
 This let's you easily read and write data and thus control TwinCAT workflows from anywhere in your network using any programming language or a browser.You can also test and plan complex json requests in the manual request mode.

 ![alt text](https://github.com/HeinzBenjamin/TwinCATAds-HTTPServer/blob/master/screenshot.jpg "TwinCATAds HTTP Server screenshot")